 Celebrating Archeology Month in Central Arkansas

-Petit Jean State Park will host a day-long kickoff celebration on Saturday, March 4 from 8 a.m. to 5 p.m.
-Petit Jean is known for its cave-like rock formations, bluff shelters, and large concentration of ancient Native American rock art.
+Petit Jean State Park is known for its cave-like rock formations, bluff shelters, and large concentration of ancient Native American rock art.
 Hundreds of pictographs and petroglyphs, with estimated dates spanning from 1300 BC to AD 1600, have been discovered in dozens of sites throughout the park.
-Twelve of those sites are on the National Register of Historic Places, including the Rock House Cave, which will be toured as part of the Archeology Day festivities.
-Special programming will repeat at 9 and 11 a.m. and 2 and 4 p.m., and a car caravan tour headed to the Archeological Survey Station at the nearby Winthrop Rockefeller Institute will depart the park at 10:30 a.m.
+Twelve of those sites are on the National Register of Historic Places, including the Rock House Cave.

-If you miss Archeology Day and the group visit to the nearby Archeological Survey Station at the Winthrop Rockefeller Institute, never fear!
-The survey station will be open the following weekend, on Saturday, March 11 from 10 a.m. to 3 p.m.
-Station Archeologist Dr. Emily Beahm will be on hand to explain the practice and importance of archeology through hands-on activities such as spear-throwing, flintknapping, make-your-own rock art, and ceramic design.
-The Heritage Farmstead’s spring house and smoke house will also be open for touring.
+Visit to the nearby Archeological Survey Station at the Winthrop Rockefeller Institute to learn the importance of archeology through hands-on activities such as spear-throwing, flintknapping, make-your-own rock art, and ceramic design.
+You can also tour the Heritage Farmstead’s spring house and smoke house.

 Toltec Mounds Archeological State Park, located in Scott, also provides an opportunity to learn about the Archeology of the state.
 At the park, you'll discover the history of Arkansas's first inhabitants and learn about the culture of the Native Arkansans.